dylanhogg/awesome-python/CONTRIBUTING.md

 # Contributing

-Please raise an issue to suggest a Python project that you think should be added.
+Please raise <a href="https://github.com/dylanhogg/awesome-python/issues">a new issue</a> to suggest a Python project that you would like to see added.

-PR's also welcome for any code improvements, of which I'm sure there are many!